 Franchises need to be local — both local online and in the communities in which their businesses are located.

 “I like when the franchisees have their own social media pages because then they can really localize it,” says Conner.
-The social media pages Conner is talking about are sites like Facebook in addition to sites with online reviews like Google and TripAdvisor or industry-specific sites.
+The social media pages Conner is talking about are platforms like Twitter in addition to sites with online reviews like Facebook, Google, and TripAdvisor or industry-specific sites.

 He says that if the franchisor does not feel comfortable with having social media pages for each franchise, then they just need to make sure they are doing what they can to get content on the corporate social media pages.